Reinforcement Learning Control of Quantum Error Correction: RL fine-tuning of control policy

-Using this traditional calibration approach and extensive human-expert tuning, we calibrate a distance-5 surface code and color code realized in a Willow quantum processor based on superconducting circuits \cite{acharya2024quantum}.
-Subsequent RL fine-tuning of the system consistently yields about $20\%$ additional suppression of the LER after a few hundred training epochs, see Fig.~\ref{fig3}(a).
-We achieve record distance-5 QEC performance across any physical qubit modality, for both the surface code and color code, see Fig.~\ref{fig3}(b).
-The most-likely-error hypergraph decoder \cite{beni2025tesseract} with a device-independent prior yields the LER of $\varepsilon_L=0.9\times10^{-2}$ for the color code and $\varepsilon_L=1.9\times10^{-3}$ for the surface code.
-Notably, under equivalent decoding the performance of our distance-5 surface code nearly matches that of the distance-7 code in Ref.~\cite{acharya2024quantum}.
-We expect that in the same system the gains from RL could be further enhanced by incorporating additional control parameters into its scope, e.g. the parameters of readout and reset gates.
-Beyond fine-tuning, in Supp.~Mat.~IV we show that RL successfully recovers the performance after we artificially randomize the control policy to fully scramble the logical observable, mimicking a coarse calibration scenario.
+Using this traditional approach and extensive human-expert tuning, we calibrate the Willow quantum processor for QEC of the surface code and color code, as in similar prior experiments \cite{google2023suppressing,acharya2024quantum,eickbusch2025demonstratingdynamicsurfacecodes,lacroix2025scaling}.
+Subsequent RL fine-tuning of the system consistently yields about $20\%$ additional suppression of the LER, as shown in Fig.~\ref{fig3}(a) for multiple runs on the distance-5 codes of both types.
+We achieve record QEC performance demonstrated across any physical qubit modality: our distance-7 surface code reaches the LER of $\varepsilon_L=7.72(9)\times10^{-4}$ with the AlphaQubit2 neural network decoder \cite{senior2025scalable} (averaged over $X$ and $Z$ logical bases), while the distance-5 color code reaches $\varepsilon_L=8.19(14)\times10^{-3}$ with the Tesseract most-likely-error decoder \cite{beni2025tesseract}, see Fig.~\ref{fig3}(b).
+Our RL fine-tuning technique was also applied in the recent magic state cultivation experiment \cite{rosenfeld2025magic} which combines the elements of both surface code and color code QEC, where it provided an order of magnitude improvement in the cultivation error and the postselection rate.
+Beyond fine-tuning, in Supp.~Mat.~IV we show that RL successfully recovers the performance even after we artificially randomize the control policy to fully scramble the logical observable.

 Generally, as gate error rates are pushed deeper below the QEC threshold, they will become limited by a growing number of low-probability error channels.
 These can be related to the unavoidable simplifying assumptions and approximations in the system models used by the standard calibration approach, or to yet unknown device physics.
 We anticipate that in the deep below-threshold regime, achieving and maintaining optimal system performance through metrology and targeted calibrations alone will become infeasible, and holistic model-free in-context fine-tuning of the QEC system will become requisite.
 Our results indicate that RL from error detection events could fill this critical role.